 When repotting, be gentle with the plant.
 Remove it from its pot and dust the older soil away from the root system.
 Check for symptoms of root rot and remove any which has formed with a sterile knife or pruning snips, being sure to sterilize again between cuts.
 Repot at the same depth it was previously with your prepared and available potting mix.

 Both pruning and training are important for this plant.
-As a climber, rhaphidophora tetrasperma loves to hang onto something, so providing a sturdy trellis or solid stakes is important.
-As it grows, its aerial roots will latch onto the support you’ve provided, but you can assist by using strips of soft cloth (old t-shirt material is perfect) or a wide plastic plant support tape.
+As a climber, rhaphidophora tetrasperma loves to hang onto something, so providing a sturdy trellis, moss pole, or solid stakes is important.
+As it becomes a mature plant, its aerial roots will latch onto the support you’ve provided, but you can assist by using strips of soft cloth (old t-shirt material is perfect) or a wide plastic plant support tape.

 Rhaphidophora tetrasperma propagation is surprisingly easy.
-Select healthy cuttings that have at least a few leaf nodes on them.
-Set your cuttings into a glass of water or into moistened potting soil.
+Select a healthy stem cutting that has at least a few leaf nodes on it.
+Set your stem cutting into a glass of water or into moistened potting soil.
 Make sure that the lowest leaf node is under the surface.
 Roots will form from that point.

 R. tetrasperma isn’t particularly difficult to grow, but can face a handful of problems.
 Let’s go over those and how to resolve them if they appear.

 One of the most common issues for gardeners with R. tetrasperma is that they find it’s growing leggy.
 It’ll send out extra growth if it’s not receiving enough light.
 While bright indirect light is best for this plant, be sure it receives a lot of it!
 If needed, small amounts of direct sun can help.
-Turning the plant regularly so that all of it has access to the light can also help reduce leggy growth.
+Turning the plant regularly so that all of it has access to the light can also help reduce legginess and promote healthy growth.

-While your plant definitely likes consistent moisture, that doesn’t mean you should water it every day.
+While your Rhaphidophora tetrasperma definitely likes consistent moisture, that doesn’t mean you should water it every day.
 Excessive watering can lead to conditions that are optimal for fungal root rot development.
 Monitor the moisture in the soil, and only water your pot if necessary.

-The most common pest for your R. tetrasperma is spider mites.
-These annoying little pests may cause damage to the leaves and stems of your plant as they suck the sap out.
-They’re hard to see, but the damage they cause includes yellowing or speckled leaf surfaces and occasional scarring to the leaf.
+The most common pest is spider mites.
+These annoying little pests may cause damage to the leaves and stems of your Rhaphidophora tetrasperma as they suck the sap out.
+They’re hard to see, but the damage they cause includes yellow leaves or speckled leaf surfaces and occasional scarring to the leaf.

 Use neem oil to combat these annoyances.
 You may also consider a pyrethrin-based spray if the problem is severe, but neem should deal with the majority of your mite problems.

-A stubborn and strong plant, R. tetrasperma appears impervious to a lot of common plant diseases.
+A stubborn and strong plant, it appears impervious to a lot of common plant diseases.
 What it can’t handle is fungal root rot.
-This condition, caused by soilborne fungi, can be devastating to your plant.
+This condition, caused by soilborne fungi, can be devastating to your Rhaphidophora tetrasperma plant.

 While there’s little to no way to treat this condition once it forms, prevention is far better than trying to find a cure.
 Keep the soil damp, but not soggy.
 Avoid standing water around the plant.
 You may want to consider better-draining soil if you’ve already had to trim rotten roots away during a transplant.